socketpair/rbd2qcow2/README.md

    store zeroes in RBD you should enable DISCARD in qemu.
 Configure discard alignment in qemu correct to match RBD chunk size (i.e. 4MB by default) and use `virtio-scsi` or `ide` interface (and not just `virtio`) for disks.
-   Also, you need to set up `fstrim -v -all` by cron (or equivalent) in your VM.
+   Also, you need to set up `fstrim -v -a` by cron (or equivalent) in your VM.
    Do not add `discard` option while mounting FS.
 This is inefficient actually.
    Recent Windows versions already discard zeroes by default.
 If everything done right, zeroes (i.e. trash typically from removed files) will not be